apache/allura/Allura/docs/faq.rst

 to support them, but at the same time they are going to conflict with the way many other projects want to work.

-Building a tool system, and standard integration points makes it possible to serve everybody in one way or another.
+Building a plugin (tool in Allura terms) system, and standard integration points makes it possible to serve everybody in one way or another.

 Why not just allow web-based extensions?
 ---------------------------------------------------------------------